martinbeentjes/npm-get-version-action/README.md

 # npm-get-version-action

-This GitHub Action retrieves the package version from the package.json file and sets the version in the `current-version` output value usable in your workflow file.
+This GitHub Action retrieves the package version from the package.json file and sets the version in step output values usable in your workflow file.

 ## Example